sklee1216/LeetCode/README.md

 # LeetCode
-Solutions are being automatically updated by LeetHub
+Solutions are automatically and immediately updated by LeetHub